We want Manitobans to reduce the number of single-use plastic bags they use. Can you help us reach our goal?

 - Brown paper bags – recycle in your blue bin

-- Grocery bags – return to retailer
+- Grocery bags – return them to a retailer

 Don’t Recycle